 Do I have to sue my employer for Workers’ Compensation benefits?

 Employers are required to carry workers’ compensation insurance to cover employees who are hurt at work or become ill due to workplace conditions.
 This coverage exists to protect the employee, and also to protect the employer from legal action.
-Because of this, employees are usually barred from suing their employer, and instead will need to file a claim to get the benefits they need while they recover.
+Due to this, employees are usually barred from suing their employer, and instead will need to file a claim to get the benefits they need while they recover.

 While a lawsuit is usually not necessary (unless you have a claim for gross negligence or if a third party like a contractor caused you harm) it is a good idea to get a lawyer involved with collecting benefits from the very beginning of the claims process.
 Remember, you are merely trying to collect employer-provided benefits in the event you get injured on the job.
 It is not, theoretically, an adversarial relationship, but you will benefit from having experienced representation on your side.

 However, if your appeal is denied, then you may have to file a lawsuit to have the appeal overturned and get your claim paid.
 This will certainly require a lawyer to be successful.
 The insurance company has many lawyers working on workers’ compensation claims whose focus is on paying as little on the claims as they can, as late as possible.
-The civil litigation process is rule driven and complex.
-There many opportunities for the other side to delay and complicate the process, and you need an advocate on your side if your claim makes it to the lawsuit stage.
+The civil litigation process is rule-driven and complex.
+There are many opportunities for the other side to delay and complicate the process, and you need an advocate on your side if your claim makes it to the lawsuit stage.

 Hiring an experienced attorney from the very beginning of the workers’ compensation claim process will level the playing field with the deep-pocketed insurance company.
 We will handle all communications and negotiations with the other side, which is very important.
 We will cover all the legal costs of your claims process, which we collect after you win your claim.